vicharak-in/Axon-NPU-Guide/README.md

 # Axon-NPU-Guide
-This repository contains guide on how to setup toolkits to use NPU present on Axon for running various CNN models
+This repository contains guide on how to setup toolkits to use NPU present on Axon for running various AI/ML/DL models

+To use NPU and other resources on axon at full capacity (or maximum frequencies) run the [max_freq.sh](https://github.com/vicharak-in/Axon-NPU-Guide/blob/main/max_freq.sh) script with sudo permissions as:
+`sudo bash max_freq.sh`

 ### How to convert your custom CNN model to rknn format to run it on NPU
 To run CNN models on NPU using rknn-toolkit-lite2, first we need to have models in model.rknn format.